polterguy/polterguy.github.io/endpoints/index.md

 ### POST magic/system/tasks/due/add

-This endpoints adds a due date, or a repetition pattern, to a previously persisted task.
+This endpoint adds a due date, or a repetition pattern, to a previously persisted task.
 It requires the following payload.

 ```